 The workshop focused on two topics — ’Veterinary Interventions in Managing Rescued Wild Animals and Field Demonstration of Health Examinations and Monitoring Techniques in Bears’ and ‘Concept of Animal Welfare with Special Reference to Elephant Management and Positive Reinforcement Training for Enhanced Welfare in Captivity’.

 Following a brief orientation session which highlighted the physiological characteristics and behavioural nature of sloth bears, the team was given a tour of the Agra Bear Rescue Facility.
 Dr. S Ilayaraja, the Deputy Director for Veterinary Services at Wildlife SOS. then went on to explain the various veterinary challenges regarding health management issues and the different types of cases they receive, common diseases in bears, their prevention and management.
 Following this, they were given an overview about Wildlife SOS’ conservation efforts and animal welfare management by Baiju Raj M.V, our Conservation Projects Director.
-The officers also attended a practical demonstration of the veterinary doctors conducting a general health check-up of a sloth bear, including X-ray and ultrasonography.
+The officers also attended a practical demonstration of the veterinary doctors conducting a general health check-up of a sloth bear.

 The workshop concluded with a demonstration of scientific and humane elephant management techniques such as target training using positive reinforcements at the Elephant Care & Conservation Centre in Mathura.
 Target training is used by our veterinarians to perform various procedures such as providing laser therapy and drawing blood samples from the elephants.
 This makes the treatment safer and easier without putting the elephants through any discomfort.